Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Magic.** Cast a spell that can be cast as a Sleight.

-**Offhand Attack.** If you took the Attack action and made at least one weapon attack, you can make one offhand attack with a different weapon you're holding as a Sleight.
+**Offhand Attack.** If you took the Attack action and made at least one attack with a Light weapon, you can make one offhand attack with a different Light weapon you're holding as a Sleight.

 **Use.** Use an object, like opening a door or drinking a potion.